withrobot/oCam/Software/oCamS_ROS_Package/README.md

 ## ROS & oCam ROS Package installation
 **1. ROS install** (If ROS is already installed on your PC, just skip it.)</br>
-* Refer to the following tutorial.
+* Refer to the following tutorial.</br>
-* We recommend you to install ROS kinetic version.</br>
 http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment
+* We recommend you to install ROS kinetic version.

 **2. oCamS ROS Package download and install**